Mridul-lucifer/JAVA/README.md

   - String Manipulation: Includes problems such as Check Anagram and String Containing All Characters.

 **Technologies Used**
-J  - ava: All solutions are implemented using Java (version 8 and above).
+  - Java: All solutions are implemented using Java (version 8 and above).

 **Key Projects**
   - Binary Search in Sorted 2D Array: Efficiently searching for an element in a 2D array.